 Is music an essential part of your life?
 Are you interested in teaching music to others?
-The Music Education program at Concordia University Chicago prepares you to teach music in elementary or secondary school settings.
+Do you want to participate inopportunities to enhance your music skills?

 General Course Information

-The BME includes academic courses, applied study and ensemble participation.
-Core courses include music theory and aural skills, music history, literature and conducting.
+Academic courses encompass the core areas of music theory and aural skills; music history; literature and conducting.
 Applied study is available in every instrument and in voice.
-CUC offers choral and instrumental ensembles, which are also open to non-music majors.
+CUC offers both choral and instrumental ensembles.

 The Music Department is housed in Kretzmann Hall, which has two large rehearsal rooms, studios for instrumental and voice teaching, practice rooms, five pipe organs, and 35 pianos.
 Kretzmann also houses a computer lab for music study and composition, and an electronic piano lab for keyboard classes.

 CUC’s choral groups are Kapelle, Schola Cantorum, Laudate (women’s choir) and Männerchor (men’s choir).
-Our instrumental groups include Wind Symphony, Chamber Orchestra, University Handbell Choirs, University Band, Jazz Band, Cougar Band and Résonaz.
+Our instrumental groups include Wind Symphony, Chamber Orchestra, University Handbell Choirs, University Band, Jazz Band, Cougar Band and Résonanz.